Residential Underground Home Heating Oil Tanks Frequently Asked Questions

 - Some local Fire Marshals keep UST removal reports.

-- If a residential tank leaked, records could be in the DEEP Emergency Response and Spill Prevention Division files in the Environmental Quality Records File Room (records are arranged by year, so identify the tank removal year before coming to DEEP).
+- If a residential tank leaked, records could be in the DEEP Emergency Response and Spill Prevention Division files.
+Some of these files are available through the DEEP Document Online Search Portal and in the Environmental Quality Records File Room (records are arranged by year, so identify the tank removal year before coming to DEEP).

 - If a residential heating oil UST was removed from July 1, 1999 to December 31, 2001, the owner may have obtained amnesty for the underground tank leak and the address may appear on a list located in the Environmental Quality Records File Room.